 Revelation Series by Arturo G. Azurdia III

 I’ve been an Amillennialist for a number of years now.
 It is a historic viewpoint, and until not too long ago it and the Postmil viewpoint were entwined.
 I’m no church historian, but at some point, there was a fork in the road and now the Amil view and the Postmil view are separated, but not by a whole lot.
 Most notably, postmil guys will refer to amil guys as being pessimistic while they are seen as the optimistic guys.
 Frankly, I abhor this tactic.
-It smells too much like a scarecrow tactic you would see from the Mainstream Media, truth be told, and as Christians we should be above this.
+It smells too much like a scarecrow argument you would see from the Mainstream Media, truth be told, and as Christians we should be above this.
+Or is it more Ad Hominem?
+Maybe a little of both.

 Another thing that kept me from stretching my knowledge too much was the study performed by others.
 I have written about my regret for grounding myself in the teaching of John Piper or Albert Mohler.
-And even while admitting my shortcomings, I was content to think that I was OK staying with an Amil understanding because James White held that, and he knows Greek, so I must be on stable ground.
+And even while admitting my shortcomings, I was content to think that I was OK staying with an Amil understanding because James White held that, and he is a brilliant apologist and historian, so I must be on stable ground.

 As James White would affirm, he is not the bedrock that makes the ground stable.
 And when he “came out” as someone who was convinced that the postmil view was correct, that was an event to take note of.
 I had been curious about this view before, but unwilling to give it too much attention.
 Partly because I had changed enough.
 Partly because I believed that someone smarter than I adhered to it so it must be legitimate.
 Enter the video “On Earth As It Is In Heaven.”